Reenforcements/nRF24L01/README.md

 ## Summary

   The nRF24L01+ is a transceiver IC that is often built into cheap transceiver modules.
 These modules are often used with microcontrollers to provide wireless communication between two or more devices.
 Arduino is the most common microcontroller used, which this library directly supports.
+Generally, for a two transceiver system, one transceiver is set up as the _primary transmitter_ and the other is set up as the _primary receiver_.
+The primary receiver can still send data to the transmitter, but there are some requirements when doing this.
+First, _Automatic acknowledgement packets_ and _ACK payloads_ must be enabled.
+Second, the receiver can only _reply_ with data after receiving data from the transmitter.
+It can never initiate its own send operation.

 ## nRF24L01+ Modules

 Here's a picture of a common nRF module.
 It has an nRF24L01+ chip soldered onto a printed circuit board with a bunch of other necessary components.
 It also has a long range antenna, which greatly extends the range of the module.

 ![A picture of an nRF24L01+ module sitting on my desk.](Media/IMG_0818LowQuality.jpg)

+The nRF24L01+ claims data rates up to 2Mbps, but I've only been able to achieve about ~0.6Mbps.

 ### Pinout
 | Column 1 | Column 2 |